dosisod/refurb/README.md

 ## Setting Python Version

 Use the `--python-version` flag to tell Refurb which version of Python your codebase is using.
 This should allow for better detection of language features, and allow for better error messages.
+The argument for this flag must be in the form `x.y`, for example, `3.10`.

 ## Configuring Refurb